MartinEesmaa/VVCEasy/README.md

 # MPV libvvdec + xHE-AAC support (Windows x64/Linux/Android only)

-MPV libvvdec & xHE-AAC supports only of Windows x64, Linux & Android.
+MPV libvvdec & xHE-AAC support only Windows x64, Linux, and Android.

 The VVC and MP4 mux with VVC codec can be played on MPV libvvdec + xHE-AAC version.
-Only MP4 mixed with VVC supports seek.
+Only MP4 files mixed with VVC support seeking.

 MPV.NET is also only available for Windows.